22/7 (TV series)

-22/7 (ナナブンノニジュウニ, Nanabun no Nijūni) is a Japanese anime series created as part of the multimedia project between Yasushi Akimoto, Aniplex, and Sony Music Records.
+22/7 (ナナブンノニジュウニ, Nanabun no Nijūni) is a Japanese anime television series created as part of the multimedia project between Yasushi Akimoto, Aniplex, and Sony Music Records.
 The series features the idol girl group of the same name as their characters.

 A short series on the official YouTube channel of the group, titled The Diary of Our Days, was animated by CloverWorks and aired on March 28, 2018.
 A TV series is animated by A-1 Pictures and premiered from January 11 to March 28, 2020.
 A preview for episodes 1 and 2 was scheduled for a special screening on January 4, 2020, also featuring the cast.

 In December 2019, a mobile musical rhythm game developed by h.a.n.d. with ForwardWorks and published by Aniplex was announced.

 Synopsis

 The story focuses on eight girls who are each sent a mysterious invitation from a talent agency called G.I.
 Productions.
 Upon assembling together, the girls are immediately told to form an idol group known as 22/7, following orders printed out by a mysterious entity known only as "The Wall".